Jaha96/interacting_bear/README.md

 3. Navigate to the project directory in your terminal.
 4. Run `flutter pub get` to install the required dependencies.
 5. To generate Riverpod codes, run `flutter pub run build_runner watch -d`.
+6. Replace `.env.example` filename into `.env` and update your OpenAI API credentials

 ## Features